 There’s nothing like stumbling into a warm and welcoming little country bakery, only to taste their assorted homemade pastries or stacked chicken and salad rolls and realise you’ve hit the jackpot.

-Melbourne might think country bakeries are their thing, but with about 10 times the amount of country ground to cover over here in WA, we all know they’re kidding themselves.
-It’s rare to meet someone from Perth who doesn’t claim to know of ‘the best’ place to stop for a meat pie or a snagga roll on a road trip out to our state’s extremities; so it’s time we had a definitive list that pools all of this great wisdom and enhances the road trip experiences of Perthlings forever.
-So here it is, Perth: your list of Western Australia's best country bakeries.
+It’s rare to meet someone from Perth who doesn’t claim to know of ‘the best’ place to stop for a meat pie or a sausage roll on a road trip out to our state’s extremities; so it’s time we had a definitive list that pools all of this great wisdom and enhances the road trip experiences of Perthlings forever.
+So here it is: your list of Western Australia's best country bakeries.
 And yes, we've been fairly liberal with our definition of country, deal with it.

 Four Seasons Patisserie

 The kind of place that covers their walls with gold medals and certificates of excellence for you to admire while pondering your order, the original Four Seasons Patisserie in Kelmscott is the home of some of Australia’s most highly regarded pies.
-Baker and owner Andy Le’s plain mince pie and chunky beef pie have jumped between first and second place in the Great Aussie Pie Competition for the last three years running, so if you’re looking for a pie in the hills, look no further.
-P.S.
-Their apple pie is outstanding; take one (or three) home.
+Don't believe us: just count all the awards they've won over the years.

 Highland Bakery & Patisserie

 Depending on how liberally you apply the term ‘country’, the Highland Bakery and Patisserie is well-deserving of a spot on this list.
-Whether you’re stocking up for a day-trip in the hills or heading further east, a quick pit-stop here for Australia’s best sausage roll is essential.
-You heard us: Australia’s number one plain snagga roll.
-These things are downright delicious!
+Whether you’re stocking up for a day-trip in the hills or heading further east, a quick pit-stop here for one of Australia’s best sausage rolls is essential.
+These things are downright delicious.